Ximmerse/Rhino-X/en/ScriptingReference/RXButtonEventTrigger.md

 ![Logo](https://raw.githubusercontent.com/yinyuanqings/AIOSDK/gh-pages/img/Inspector/RxButtonEventTrigger.png ':size=450X400')

 Different from RXInput，RXController is designed to be used directly by developers through its API.
-RXButtonEventTrigger privides developers a quick, customizable event system that is built on Unity event system.
+RXButtonEventTrigger provides developers a quick, customizable event system that is built on top Unity event system.

-> When RXButtonEventTrigger and RXController are placed on the same GameObject, developers can have a lot of controls over button actions:
+> When RXButtonEventTrigger and RXController are placed on the same GameObject, developers can have a lot of control over button actions:

 ![Logo](https://raw.githubusercontent.com/yinyuanqings/AIOSDK/gh-pages/img/Inspector/RxButtonEventTrigger-AddControllerEvents.jpg ':size=450X400')

-> When RXButtonEventTrigger and RXController are not on the same GameObject, event is triggered by App Button by default:
+> When RXButtonEventTrigger and RXController are not on the same GameObject, event is triggered by Confirm Button on the RhinoX by default:

 ![Logo](https://raw.githubusercontent.com/yinyuanqings/AIOSDK/gh-pages/img/Inspector/RxButtonEventTrigger-AddSideButtonEvents.jpg ':size=450X400')

 > RhinoX HMD Side Button (Confirm Button)

 ![Logo](https://raw.githubusercontent.com/yinyuanqings/AIOSDK/gh-pages/img/photo/RxSideBarConfirmButton.jpg ':size=300X400')